Jirafaro/updatedPortfolio/README.md

-# updatedPortfolio    Created with HTML , CSS, SASS, Font Awesome, and Jquery mixed with Javascript.
+<a> href="#"updatedPortfolio">UpdatedPortfolio</a>    Created with HTML , CSS, SASS, Font Awesome, and Jquery mixed with Javascript.

 The design is a one page layout with a parallax scrolling element added for user interaction.